-Diversity, Inclusion & Belonging initiatives are more successful if participants are intercultural learners and have developed a personal curiosity and appreciation about those different from themselves.
+Diversity, Equity & Inclusion initiatives are more successful if participants are intercultural learners and have developed a personal curiosity and appreciation about those different from themselves.

-Along-side leadership, team, quality and ethics, diversity is an often talked about in business.
-At the same time, it is also a controversial topic, often not understood and a topic that can unleash a wide variety of emotions.
+Along-side leadership, team, quality and ethics, diversity is often talked about in business.
+At the same time, it is also a controversial topic that is often not understood and has the ability to unleash a wide variety of emotions.

 Diversity thinking is rooted in western social justice approaches as well as legislation that came out of the civil rights movement.
-In recent years a lot of research and writing has focused on the business benefits of implementing diversity, inclusion and belonging (in this article shortened to “D&I”) strategies.
+In recent years much research and writing has focused on the business benefits of implementing diversity, equity and inclusion (in this article shortened to “DEI”) strategies.

-Western designed D&I approaches have been exported to the rest of the world in a variety of ways.
+Western designed DEI approaches have been exported to the rest of the world in a variety of ways.
 In many cases, the approaches were promoted as ‘universally applicable, best practices.’
-This, in and of itself, is evidence that quite a few D&I initiatives were not designed with an Inter-Cultural Intelligence mindset.
-This makes the assumption that D&I initiatives can be designed in one part of the world and universally deployed.
-This way of thinking seems to forget that every D&I initiative will, in big or small ways, bring change into the cultural fabric of a society and therefore needs to be contextualized.
+This, in and of itself, is evidence that quite a few DEI initiatives were not designed with an Inter-Cultural Intelligence mindset.
+This makes the assumption that DEI initiatives can be designed in one part of the world and universally deployed.
+This way of thinking seems to forget that every DEI initiative will, in big or small ways, bring change into the cultural fabric of a society and therefore needs to be contextualized.
 Not just in terms of language and implementation, but also in terms of underlying assumptions and the actual design of the approach.

-At the heart of D&I we look at people who have been excluded from certain roles and conversations and ask, “How can we make sure they have a voice and a platform?”
+At the heart of DEI we look at people who have been excluded from certain roles and conversations and ask, “How can we make sure they have a voice and a platform?”

 In Europe and North America, as well as places like Australia, New Zealand and South Africa this has led to a focus on pillars of diversity: protecting against unconscious bias and discrimination based on things like ethnicity, minority group status, age, gender, sexual orientation, disability, and military service.

 This has a significant impact on legislation and political agendas around diversity & inclusion, with many related laws being introduced over the past 60 years.
-These laws have caused many organizations to take D&I serious.
-But for true progress to be made in D&I initiatives, we need a strategy that puts the (cultural) person at the center.
+These laws have caused many organizations to take DEI serious.
+But for true progress to be made in DEI initiatives, we need a strategy that puts the (cultural) person at the center.

 The Unintended Consequence of Legislation